 A broad network of federal and state laws provides the State Water Board, Regional Water Boards, CDPH, and local environmental and public health agencies the authority to protect beneficial uses of water, including the protection of drinking water and public health.
-That authority includes regulation of small industrial system discharges and other sources of contaminants that have the potential to cause adverse water quality effects.
-These laws include, but are not limited to, the federal Water Pollution Control Act of 1972 (Clean Water Act), Safe Drinking Water Act of 1974, subsequent amendments to these laws, and California's Porter-Cologne Water Quality Control Act of 1969 (Porter-Cologne Act), subsequent amendments to the Porter-Cologne Act, and related state policies.
+That authority includes regulation of limited domestic system discharges and other sources of contaminants that have the potential to cause adverse water quality effects.
+These laws include the federal Water Pollution Control Act of 1972 (Clean Water Act), Safe Drinking Water Act of 1974, subsequent amendments to these laws, and California's Porter-Cologne Water Quality Control Act of 1969 (Porter-Cologne Act), subsequent amendments to the Porter-Cologne Act, and related state policies.